Jbleezy/BO2-Reimagined/README.md

 * Staff chargers no longer collect souls from staff kills
 * Inserting a staff into the staff chargers requires player's current weapon to be the staff
 * Picking up a staff from the staff chargers while holding a staff inserts the other staff into its staff charger
+* Adjusted staff positions and angles in the staff holders and staff chargers
+* Adjusted zombie soul destination and fully charged staff glow fx position in the staff chargers
 * Added player spawn points in The Crazy Place area
 * Moved player spawn point in the Workshop area from the Workshop Upstairs zone to the Workshop Downstairs zone
 * Moved player spawn point in the Generator 3 area to be closer to the area